ju5t/bitvavo-client/README.md

 ## Dates & Timezones

-Bitvavo returs timestamps, not dates.
+Bitvavo returns timestamps, not dates.
 As timestamps are hard(er) to work with when developing applications, we try to append a public property called `date`.
 This will be a [Carbon](https://carbon.nesbot.com/) object.